beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/19-localization.md

 ---
-id: cmdg-19-localization
+id: 19-localization
-title: 'CMDG 19: Localization'
+title: '19: Localization'
-sidebar_label: 'CMDG 19: Localization'
+sidebar_label: '19: Localization'
+slug: localization
 ---

 You will notice that in all of the examples we are using WordPress' built-in